Game seven: Chinese Professional Baseball League

 The Chinese Professional Baseball League's championship series, the Taiwan Series, has seen nine series decided in game seven.

 Taiwan Series that were decided in game seven include:

 Major League Baseball

-In the Major League Baseball postseason, game seven can occur in the League Championship Series and the World Series; a game seven cannot occur in the Division Series of the playoff, which are played as best-of-five series.
+In the Major League Baseball postseason, a game seven can occur in the League Championship Series and the World Series; a game seven cannot occur in the Division Series of the playoff, which are played as best-of-five series nor can it occur in the Wild Card Series, which are played as best-of-three series.

-In the World Series, there have been 40 decisive game sevens through the 2021 season; visiting teams have won 21 of those games.
-Note that of the four World Series that were contested on a best-of-nine basis (1903, 1919, 1920, 1921), none went to a game nine, although all four included a non-decisive game seven, which are not included in the below table.
-World Series that were decided by a game seven:
+In the World Series, there have been 41 decisive game sevens through the 2025 season; visiting teams have won 22 of those games.
+Four non-decisive game sevens have been played, in the World Series contested as best-of-nine series (1903, 1919, 1920, 1921); none went to a game nine.

+World Series decided by a game seven: